-The only thing we knew was that the lake is somewhere to the right of the Gondola station; and approximately 2 to 3 kilometers away.
+The only thing we knew was that the lake is somewhere to the right of the Gondola station, approximately 2 to 3 kilometers away.
 All that we could see around us were huge rocks and a steep climb, nothing else.

 That is why I even agreed to pay Rs.
 700 to a guide but these guys won’t budge for any less than Rs.
 2500 which was a complete no for me.
-And I am glad that it was so because even that 700 would have been a waste if I paid.
+I am glad that it was so because even that 700 would have been a waste if I paid.

 Two things bothered me at that time and both because of what the guides told me.
-First was that the area is too close to the border; and if we got lost up in the hills here, we may be apprehended by the Army and get in trouble.
+The first was that the area is too close to the border.
+If we got lost up in the hills here, we may be apprehended by the Army and get in trouble.

-Anyways, we started on the trek on our own.
+Anyway, we started on the trek on our own.
 To our right were numerous rocks and quite a bit of a climb.
 Unsure of where we needed to go, we just started walking and targeted the top of the mountain in the picture above.

 A little later, we noticed this stack of stones which I think is a Buddhist religious thing.
 We targeted these stones and started to climb in their direction.

 And surprise, surprise.
-We did not spot the lake but after a little bit of climbing up, what we noticed was actually a motor-able road.
+We did not spot the lake but after a little bit of climbing up, what we noticed was actually a motorable road.

 The Road & The Lake

 This road is actually from Gulmarg to the last few villages along the LOC.
 It was built by BRO and is only for Army use.
-Civilian vehicles are not allowed to ply on it and get stopped the moment they leave Gulmarg.
-Fun fact is that this road runs right next to Alpather Lake.
+From Gulmarg, this road first takes you to Bota Pathri and then climbs up the Apharwat peak, running right next to Alpather Lake.

-Now this road became our guide and we started to follow it.
+Now, this road became our guide and we started to follow it.
 At one point, it bifurcated in two and we had to choose whether to go straight or up.
 We still kept our stash of stones as the target and continued climbing up.